Singapore Civil Defence Force: Ambulance

 The ambulance forms the backbone of Singapore's medical emergency response capability and is the most widely deployed appliance.
-Each ambulance is staffed by up to 2 emergency medical technicians (1 serves as a driver) and 1 paramedic.
+Ambulances are often referred to by their callsign, "Alpha."
+Each ambulance is staffed by up to 3 emergency medical technicians, one serves as a driver, and 1 paramedic.
 Medic trainees from the Singapore Armed Forces are also sent for attachment with these Ambulances.
 The latest 7th Generation ambulances comes with a self-decontamination system which is capable of decontaminating the ambulance when needed.

 Medical Support Vehicle (MSV)

 The Medical Support Vehicle (MSV) is a truck that is designed to provide on-site treatment capabilities for mass casualty incidents.
 On reaching the incident site, it is able to fold out and expand to form a mobile aid station to perform on-site stabilization and critical invasive medical treatment.
+When fully deployed, it is capable of treating a large number of patients simultaneously on an operating table that slides under its "wings".
 In addition, MSVs are loaded with a larger inventory of medical equipment so as to manage mass-casualty incidents.